• Home

 Kai Wan Yuan

 Kai Wan was a research associate and worked on the impact of cyclones on rice agriculture in Vietnam and the development of an updated dam database in Indonesia.
+Kai Wan is now a research associate with Dr. Edward Park.

 Picture